A Look at Intimate Partner Violence (IPV)

 A Silent Epidemic of Violence

-I call IPV the “silent epidemic” because of how incredibly common it is.
+We call IPV the “silent epidemic” because of how incredibly common it is.
 You may be aware that IPV happens, but most of us are not well informed on the scope of this issue.
 Sadly, it’s far too common.
 In fact, nearly 20 people are physically abused by an intimate partner in the U.S. every minute, making Intimate Partner Violence responsible for 15% of all violent crimes.
 That means that more than one in every ten violent crimes in this country happens in our homes, the place where we’re supposed to be the safest.
-And since we’re all restricted to our homes so much more these days, the opportunity for these incidents to occur has been on the rise.

 Despite the stereotypes about domestic violence, IPV occurs in all types of relationships and to all types of people.
 Both men and women are subjected to IPV, with 1 in 4 women and 1 in 9 men experiencing severe intimate partner physical violence, intimate partner contact sexual violence, and/or intimate partner stalking with impacts such as injury, fearfulness, post-traumatic stress disorder (PTSD), use of victim services, contraction of sexually transmitted diseases, etc.